 6. Host an Event

-Our article, 7 Ways Hosting an Event Can Benefit Your Small Business, outlines in detail how an event can help put your business in the spotlight.
+Our article, Ways That Hosting an Event Can Benefit Your Small Business, outlines in detail how an event can help put your business in the spotlight.

 Leslie Pierce, VP of Marketing for Half Price Banners, has worked with multiple small businesses to advertise their event.
 She says: